On the Interpolation Effect of Score Smoothing in Diffusion Models: Introduction

 \section{Introduction}

 Score-based diffusion models (DMs) have become an important pillar of generative modeling across a variety of domains from content generation to scientific computing \citep{sohl2015deep, song2019generative, ho2020denoising, ramesh2022hierarchical, abramson2024accurate, videoworldsimulators2024}.
-After being trained on datasets of actual images or molecular configurations, for instance, such models can transform noise samples into high-quality images or chemically-plausible molecules that do not belong to the training set, indicating an exciting capability of such models to generalize beyond what they have seen and, in a sense, be \emph{creative}.
+After being trained on datasets of actual images or molecular configurations, for instance, such models can transform noise samples into high-quality images or chemically-plausible molecules that do not belong to the training set, indicating an exciting capability of such models to generalize beyond what they have seen and, in a sense, be creative.

-The theoretical mechanism of the creativity of score-based DMs has been a topic of many discussions.
-At the core of these models is the training of neural networks (NNs) to fit a series of target functions, often called the \emph{empirical score functions (ESFs)}, which will eventually drive the \emph{denoising process} at inference time.
-The precise form of the ESFs are determined by the training set and can in principle be computed analytically, but when equipped with the exact ESF instead of the version learned by NNs, the DM will end up only generating data points that already exist in the training set \citep{yi2023generalization, li2024good}, a phenomenon commonly called \emph{memorization}.
-This suggests that, for the models to generating fresh samples beyond the training set, it is crucial to have certain regularization on the learning of the score function (SF) that prevents the ESF from being learned perfectly.
-But how exactly does NN-learned SF differ from the ESF, and how does it alter the denoising dynamics to avoid memorization?
+How such creativity can arise in score-based DMs is an intriguing theoretical question.
+At the core of these models is the training of neural networks (NNs) to fit a series of target functions, often called the \emph{empirical score function (ESF)}, which drive the \emph{denoising process} at inference time.
+The precise form of the ESF is determined by the training set and can in principle be computed exactly, but when equipped with the exact ESF instead of the NN-learned version, the DM will end up generating data points that already exist in the training set \citep{yi2023generalization, li2024good, kamb2024analytic}, a phenomenon commonly called \emph{memorization}.
+This suggests that, for DMs to generate fresh samples beyond the training set, it is crucial that the NN does \emph{not} learn the ESF perfectly.
+But what exactly is the \emph{desirable} kind of ``imperfection'' here, and how can it give rise to the creativity of DMs?